zhaqian12/qmk_firmware/keyboards/zhaqian/m80/readme.md

 # M80

 A 80%  keyboard with rgb.

-Note: The source code for this keyboard has only been tested in this repository!
+Note: The source code for this keyboard has only been tested in this repository[[zhaqian](https://github.com/zhaqian12/qmk_firmware/tree/zhaqian)]!

 * Keyboard Maintainer: [zhaqian](https://github.com/zhaqian12)
 * Hardware Supported: M80